 A contract settlement should only be considered in the appropriate circumstances and further guidance is at COG932320.
 Do not give the taxpayer, or agent, the impression that this will result in the taxpayer paying more or less than the formal process.

 When you make a contract settlement you are giving up HMRC’s right to proceed formally for the tax, NIC and interest in exchange for the taxpayer’s offer of an appropriate sum of money.
-If you accept a lower figure than the amount due formally, that is the amount agreed.
+If you accept a lower figure than the amount due formally, that amount must be agreed by an authorised officer.

 You must complete a Contract Settlement Form

 - to show the components of the expected offer

 - for an authorised officer to record approval of the expected offer and